How We Can Work Together

 • Kayak Therapy

 Whether we’re walking through the trees, sitting quietly with Parker, connecting online, or floating on the water, this is a space where you can show up just as you are.
-If you’re feeling stuck, overwhelmed, or simply seeking something different, I’d be honoured to walk alongside you.
+If you’re feeling stuck, overwhelmed, or simply seeking something different, we’d be honoured to walk alongside you.

 You can learn more about each service below.
 If you still have questions check out my FAQs page.